CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

-# The Follow-up manager
+# Follow-ups

-Marketing automation is a favorite subject of many marketeers.
-Follow-ups in Copernica can automatically execute or schedule actions based on triggers, making them a great way to automate your campaigns.
-You can design your own fancy campaigns, for example to send an email when someone clicks on a
-link, or to congratulate someone on their birthday.
+Automation is the favorite buzzword of many marketeers.
+Follow-ups in Copernica can automatically execute or schedule actions based on triggers, making them a great way to automate your own campaigns.
+You can design your own fancy campaigns, for example to send an email when someone clicks your link, or to congratulate someone on their birthday.

 There are several different ways to do this with Copernica software.
 If you